photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 It is a key component for optimizing MariaDB performance.
 Its size should be as large as possible to keep frequently used data in memory and reduce disk I/O - typically the biggest bottleneck.

-By default, the size of the buffer pool is only 128 MB ([increased to 512 MB](https://github.com/photoprism/photoprism/issues/2390) in June 2022).
-You can change it using the `--innodb-buffer-pool-size` parameter in the database service config of your `docker-compose.yml`. `M` stands for Megabyte, `G` for Gigabyte.
+By default, the buffer pool size is [between 128 MB and 512 MB](https://github.com/photoprism/photoprism/issues/2390), depending on which configuration example you use.
+You can change it with the `--innodb-buffer-pool-size` command parameter in the `mariadb:` section of your `docker-compose.yml`. `M` stands for Megabyte, `G` for Gigabyte.
 Do not use spaces.

 If your server has plenty of physical memory, we recommend increasing the size to 1 or 2 GB: